uprtcl/js-uprtcl/packages/cortex/README.md

 Cortex modules are groups of patterns, lenses and services that are prepared to be used together.

-### Using Cortex modules

-Import it, configure it and load it in the `micro-orchestrator`.
+To use a module, import it, configure it and load it in the `micro-orchestrator`.
 Example with the `@uprtcl/documents` module.

 ```ts
 import { documentsModule, DocumentsIpfs, DocumentsBindings} from '@uprtcl/documents';